-For property development activity carried out by the Group, the compliance of environmental related laws and regulations are delegated to the Executive Directors and Senior Management whereby the relevant environmental preservation practices are formulated for compliance by the employees and contractors/ subcontractors.
-For every development project of more than 50 acres, relevant subsidiary is required to perform Environmental Impact Assessment, together with the approved Environmental Impact Assessment consultant, during the feasibility study stage and only to commence construction works upon obtaining approval from the Director General of Environmental and Ministry of Natural Resources and Environment.
-The project team is required to monitor closely to ensure the development works performed by the employees and contractors/ subcontractors are within the parameters of Environmental Impact Assessment submitted and approved.
+For property development activity carried out by the Group, the compliance of environmental related laws and regulations are delegated to the Executive Directors and Senior Management, whereby relevant environmental preservation practices are formulated for compliance by the employees, contractors and subcontractors.
+For every housing development project of 50 hectares or more, Environmental Impact Assessment is required to be performed with reference to the Environmental Impact Assessment Consultant, during the feasibility study stage.
+The construction works are allowed to be commenced upon obtaining approval from the Director General of Environmental and Ministry of Natural Resources and Environment and any other relevant government authorities.
+The project team is required to monitor closely to ensure the development works performed by the employees and contractors/ subcontractors are within the parameters of the Environmental Impact Assessment submitted and approved.

-Open burning is strictly prohibited on all sites and routine site inspections are conducted by the Site Supervisor to ensure strict compliance to all regulatory standards set by the local authority and the government.
-The noise level at construction sites is observed by Site Supervisors and Manager to ensure that the noise level is maintained at acceptable recommended level for residential areas in suburban and urban areas.
-Besides, there is no construction activity being undertaken during night time unless it is approved by the Project Manager for works with low noise level without affecting the quality of living of the people staying in the nearby residential areas.
+Open burning is strictly prohibited at all times on all sites and routine site inspections are conducted by the Site Supervisor as well as Safety and Health Officer / Safety and Health Supervisor at respective construction sites to ensure stringent compliance to all regulatory standards set by the local authority and the government.
+Besides, noise pollution is also taken into consideration to prevent loud sound transmissions.
+The noise level at construction sites is observed by Site Supervisors and Manager to ensure that the noise level is maintained at acceptable recommended level for residential areas in sub-urban and urban areas.
+Besides, there is no construction activity being undertaken during night time unless approval is obtained from local authority for works with low noise level without affecting the quality of living of the people staying in the nearby residential areas.